widdix/learn-codebuild/lab01-codebuild-ecr/README.md

 1. Type in `learn-codebuild-$user` for the project name.
 Replace `$user` with your name (e.g. `andreas`).
 1. Choose `AWS CodeCommit` as source provider.
 1. Select your repository (e.g. learn-codebuild-andreas).
+1. Select the branch `master`.

 ![Creating a CodeBuild project: Step 1](codebuild-create-project-01.png)

 Next you need to configure the environment for the project as shown in the following figure.

 1. Choose the Environment image `Managed image`.
-1. Select the operating system `Ubuntu`.
+1. Select the operating system `Amazon Linux 2`.
-1. Choose the `Docker` runtime.
+1. Choose the `Standard` runtime.
+1. Select image `aws/codebuild/amazonlinux2-x86_64-standard:1.0`.
-1. Choose the latest runtime version.
+1. Choose `Always use the latest image for this runtime version`.
+1. Enable `Enable this flag if you want to build Docker images or want to builds to get evaluated privileges`.
 1. Select `New service role` and keep the generated role name.

 ![Creating a CodeBuild project: Step 2](codebuild-create-project-02.png)